OptimizationGameTheory/benchmarks/README.md

 - **Stable Matching:** Formulating a continuous relaxation of the assignment problem to compute near-optimal matchings between two sets (e.g., men and women) while enforcing one-to-one pairing constraints.

 Each problem is formulated as a continuous optimization task where objective functions are minimized using numerical techniques—primarily the Steepest Descent and Newton's Methods.
 Analytical solutions or benchmarks (such as the Hungarian algorithm for stable matching) are used to validate the numerical results.
-This project is intended for researchers and practitioners interested in the interplay between optimization theory and game theory.

 ## Dependencies